 Jefferson County and Walworth County also have Clean Sweep programs in place to accept old medications and household chemicals.
 These programs should be utilized annually as City Ordinance 16.14.575 prohibits the above discharges.
 Information for these programs can be found at the Jefferson County website or the Walworth County website.

-The compost site is open to City of Whitewater residents only.
-Hours of operation are Wednesdays from 3 p.m. until 7 p.m. and Saturdays from 8 a.m. until 2 p.m.
-The City will provide a loader for loading chips and compost into residents’ trailers and trucks.
+The compost site will open for the season on Saturday, April 3, 2021.
+Hours of operation on Saturdays are 8 a.m. until 2 p.m.
+In addition, the site will open on Wednesdays beginning April 7, from 3 p.m. until 7 p.m.
+The City will provide a loader for loading chips and compost beginning Saturday, April 3.
 This loader will be available the first Saturday of every month until the site closes for the season.
-More information will be published when a closing date has been determined.

 *Please allow enough time for unloading as the compost site will close promptly at the posted times.*